 Denali, a 10-year-old Italian Spinoni, is taking part in this clinical trial.
 Read Denali's story.

-Status: Enrollment for this trial is now closed.
+Status: Enrollment for this trial is now complete and the trial is closed.

 Clinical Trial: Evaluation of a recombinant bacteria vaccine to treat bone cancer in dogs